Merzasphor/MWSE/docs/source/lua/type/tes3cell/displayName.rst

-name
+displayName
 ====================================================================================================

 `string`_.
-The name and id of the cell.
-See also displayName and editorName.
+The name of the cell as displayed on the in-game UI.
+For exterior cells without an assigned name, this is the region name.

 .. _`string`: ../../../lua/type/string.html